 The town was named after the Grand Master Jean Parisot de la Valetta, French nobleman who lead the knights during the Great Siege.
 The knights ruled the island for 268 years during which various other buildings throughout the islands sprung up, fortresses and churches, while the population of 15,000 they found when they landed, rose to 100,000 at the end of the 18th century.

-As soon as you approach the Triton Fountain, it’s immediately clear why Valletta is declared the UNESCO World Heritage Site.
-The main paved Republic Street is so vibrant with shops, restaurant and café terraces on both sides, squares, and it goes all the way to the Fort St. Elmo.
+As soon as you approach the Triton Fountain, it’s immediately clear why Valletta is declared a UNESCO World Heritage Site.
+The main paved Republic Street is so vibrant with shops, restaurants, and café terraces on both sides, squares, and it goes all the way to Fort St. Elmo.

-You will pass by the National Archaeology Museum, over the Republic Square, St. George Square, next to the Grand Master’s house which now serves as the presidential palace etc.
+You will pass by the National Archaeology Museum, over Republic Square, St. George Square, next to the Grand Master’s house which now serves as the presidential palace, etc.

 St. John Co-Cathedral

-The one that you cannot afford to miss is the renowned St. John Co-Cathedral, located in the same street at the Great Siege Square.
+The one that you cannot afford to miss is the renowned St. John Co-Cathedral, located on the same street at the Great Siege Square.
 It’s open to public visits until 4 pm and the entrance fee is 10 Euros.
-They will check your belongings, you should be properly dressed (you are entering a church after all), while audio-guides are available in various languages.
+They will check your belongings, you should be properly dressed (you are entering a church after all), and audio guides are available in various languages.

 The Cathedral was built in the 16th century, in 1576 to be precise, and represents a true monument of the knights’ Order.
-The floor is covered with picturesque marble panels that are actually the 400 tombstones of the former grand masters.
-On both sides of the church there are altars dedicated to different langues and adorned by lavish ornaments, sculptures, gold and many important canvases.
+Visiting the Cathedral is among the things to do in Valletta.
+The floor is covered with picturesque marble panels that are actually the 400 tombstones of the former grandmasters.
+On both sides of the church, there are altars dedicated to different Langues and adorned by lavish ornaments, sculptures, gold, and many important canvases.

 Those of you who are into art will be happy to hear that in the separate part called the Oratory there are two original Caravaggio masterpieces.
 They say that he even put his name in the painted blood on the Beheading of St. John the Baptist.
 This canvas is considered to be one of the most important early Baroque work.